 Consumer Proposal Eligibility

-Will I Qualify to File a Proposal With my Creditors?
+Will I Qualify to File a Debt Proposal With My Creditors?

 In order to be eligible to file a consumer proposal with your creditors you must be insolvent, which means you owe at least $1,000 to your creditors and are unable to repay your debts as they come due.

 Your creditors also must vote to accept your consumer proposal.

 The vast majority of proposals are accepted, in part because your trustee, through his experience will draft a proposal that has the greatest chance of being accepted.